Personalised Care: supporting those living with and beyond Cancer

 What is a Cancer Care Review (CCR) in Primary Care?

-A Cancer Care Review (CCR) is a conversation between a patient and their GP or Practice Nurse about their cancer journey.
+A Cancer Care Review (CCR) is a conversation between a patient and a healthcare professional about their cancer journey.
 It is essential to personalised care and helps patients to:

-• understand what support is available in their community
+• understand what support is available in their community; and

 • receive the information they need to begin supported self-management.